Raspberry Almond Oat Bars

 You may remember my favorite oatmeal options made with Coach’s Oats.
 But if you haven’t heard of Coach’s Oats before, it’s your lucky day because these oats are absolutely wonderful.
 And technically, they’re not even oats, they are actually groats.
 Groats are an oat kernel with the hull removed.

 Coach’s Oats are specially prepared by toasting the groats to bring out the natural sugars to the surface of the oat, then cracked into small pieces.
 This patented Cracked n’ Toasted™ process means that Coach’s Oats are never mushy, always naturally delicious and cook in just 3 to 5 minutes on a stove top or in the microwave.
-You can read more about the difference in their oats right here.

 This crust turned out so good, my kiddos were shoveling spoonfuls out of the food processor to “taste test”.
 We almost got to the point where so much of the dough was gone, I was getting a little worried that we weren’t going to have enough left to make the bars.